U.S. Senator urges Canada to reverse dairy pricing policy

 Share via Email

-U.S. Senator Charles Schumer says a targeted pricing policy was recently implemented in Ontario that's designed to discourage Canadian cheesemakers from using imported, ultra-filtered milk from the U.S. in their products.
+ALBANY, N.Y. — U.S. Senator Charles Schumer is urging Canadian officials to reverse a pricing policy that's designed to discourage Canadian cheesemakers from using imported, ultra-filtered milk from the U.S. in their products.

-The new pricing policy essentially sets the price of Canada's products below that of New York's ultra-filtered milk imports, and Schumer says that hurts farmers in the Empire State.
+Schumer says the new pricing policy essentially sets the price of Canada's products below that of New York's ultra-filtered milk imports, and he says that hurts farmers in the Empire State.